albertyang82/data_engineering_assessment/section_3/readme.md

 # D. AWS-managed services used in this solution

-**Amazon API Gateway**: A fully managed service that enables developers to create, publish, secure, and monitor APIs at any scale.
+1. Amazon API Gateway: A fully managed service that enables developers to create, publish, secure, and monitor APIs at any scale.
-**Apache Kafka**: A distributed streaming platform that allows real-time publishing, storing, and processing of high-throughput event and message streams.
+2. Apache Kafka: A distributed streaming platform that allows real-time publishing, storing, and processing of high-throughput event and message streams.
-**AWS Lambda**: A serverless compute service that runs code in response to events without requiring you to provision or manage servers.
+3. AWS Lambda: A serverless compute service that runs code in response to events without requiring you to provision or manage servers.
-**Amazon DynamoDB**: A fully managed, serverless NoSQL database that provides fast and predictable performance with seamless scalability.
+4. Amazon DynamoDB: A fully managed, serverless NoSQL database that provides fast and predictable performance with seamless scalability.
-**Amazon QuickSight**: A cloud-based business intelligence service that enables users to create interactive dashboards, visualizations, and insights from their data.
+5. Amazon QuickSight: A cloud-based business intelligence service that enables users to create interactive dashboards, visualizations, and insights from their data.
-**Amazon S3 (Simple Storage Service) bucket**: A scalable, durable cloud storage container used to store and retrieve objects such as files, images, and backups.
+6. Amazon S3 (Simple Storage Service) bucket: A scalable, durable cloud storage container used to store and retrieve objects such as files, images, and backups.
-**Amazon SageMaker**: A fully managed service that enables developers and data scientists to build, train, and deploy machine learning models at scale
+7. Amazon SageMaker: A fully managed service that enables developers and data scientists to build, train, and deploy machine learning models at scale

 # E. Security and Best Practices Addressed in this solution